 World Cancer Day was created on February 4, 2000, at the World Cancer Summit for the New Millennium in Paris.
 The Paris Charter aims to promote research, prevent cancer, improve services to patients, raise awareness and mobilize the global community to make progress against cancer, including the adoption of World Cancer Day.

-The date is an initiative of the International Union for Cancer Control, the oldest and largest international cancer organization dedicated to assembling, generate resources and defend initiatives that unite the cancer-affected community to reduce the global impact of the disease, promote greater equality, and integrate cancer control into the global health and development agenda.
+The date is an initiative of the International Union for Cancer Control, the oldest and largest international cancer organization dedicated to assembling, generating resources, and defending initiatives that unite the cancer-affected community to reduce the global impact of the disease, promote greater equality, and integrate cancer control into the global health and development agenda.

 Currently, it is estimated that each year cancer takes the lives of up to 7.6 million people on the planet.
 Of these, 4 million are between 30 and 69 years old.
 Unless urgent measures are taken to raise awareness and develop practical strategies to deal with cancer, the forecast for 2025 is that 6 million premature deaths will occur each year.
 It is estimated that 1.5 million deaths annually could be prevented with appropriate measures.